 How to remove stains from an oiled floor

-- For general scratches and scuff marks put 1tsp of bicarbonate of soda on a damp sponge and rub over mark.
+- Baking soda: For general scratches and scuff marks put 1tsp of bicarbonate of soda on a damp sponge and rub over mark.

-- For an oily stain, rub the area with a soft cloth and a blob of washing-up liquid to break down the grease.
+- Washing up liquid: For an oily stain, rub the area with a soft cloth and a blob of washing-up liquid to break down the grease.
 Rinse with clean, warm water and repeat until the stain has gone.

-- Remove heel marks by rubbing with fine steel wool and floor oil.
+- Floor oil: Remove heel marks by rubbing with fine steel wool and floor oil.

 For stubborn stains that don’t respond to treatment, lightly sand the floor with fine paper, clean with fine grade steel wool and white spirit (or white vinegar), then buff up with the oil that matches your floor’s natural colour.

-- Wipe up any spills immediately and buff dry.
+- Wipe up spills immediately: Wipe then and buff dry to avoid stains.